rule

 Text 41

-The two chief singers of heaven Vis'vâvasu and Parâvasu sang hymns, the kettledrums were sounded by the godly and the heavenly dancers danced in bliss.
+The two leading singers of heaven Vis'vâvasu and Parâvasu sang hymns, the godly souls sounded kettledrums and the heavenly dancers danced in bliss.

 The two chief singers of heaven Vis'vâvasu and Parâvasu sang hymns, the kettledrums were sounded by the godly and the heavenly dancers danced in bliss.
 (Vedabase)